 To learn about the symptoms, diagnosis, and treatment options for these and other diseases, see Learning About Your Disease.

-The healthy cells for a transplant can come from three sources:
+For an autologous transplant, the healthy cells for a transplant can come from 1 of 2 sources:

 If you need a transplant, your doctor will choose the best source of the cells for you.
 Your doctor makes this decision based on your disease, other treatments you have had, and your overall health.

-If you need an allogeneic transplant, your doctor will look for a marrow donor or cord blood unit that matches your HLA tissue type.
-HLA stands for human leukocyte antigen, a marker your immune system uses to recognize which cells belong in your body and which do not.
+Allogeneic Transplant: Your doctor will look for a marrow donor or cord blood unit that matches your HLA type.
+HLA stands for human leukocyte antigen.
+This is a marker your body uses to know which cells belong in your body and which don’t.

-If a donor is not found in your family, your doctor can search for an unrelated donor or cord blood unit through the registry of the C.W.
+If you don’t have a donor in your family, your doctor will search for an unrelated donor or cord blood unit through the registry of the C.W.
 Bill Young Cell Transplantation Program, also called the Be The Match Registry®.
 The registry is a listing of potential marrow donors and donated cord blood units.